Clicky

 The same thing applies when buying a house.
 Remember, just because you are qualified for a bigger loan doesn’t mean you are obliged to use the full amount.
 Look for a mortgage level instead that will allow you to still save more money for your future goals.

 Look for the best deals.
 Just because you are saving doesn’t mean you should deprive yourself of enjoying fine dining occasionally or going on a luxurious trip.
 You can still get to experience these things without breaking the bank.
 To save money, plan for these things early on.
-By looking for great deals ahead of time, you might be surprised at great deals are there available.
+By looking for great deals ahead of time, you might be surprised at how great deals are available.

-Perhaps, instead of having that lifelong dream vacation during the holidays, why not go during the off-season when the rates are expected to go low.
+Perhaps, instead of having that lifelong dream vacation during the holidays, why not go during the off-season when the rates are expected to go low?
 Or try Airbnb so you can cook for yourself and your family instead of eating at restaurants at every meal.
 Want to attend performances, plays, or concerts?
 Look for discounts and coupons.

 Save, invest, repeat.
 You should be disciplined to become financially savvy.
-One common mistake savvy savers do is to set aside a chunk of their monthly paycheck so they can meet their short-term and long-term goals.
-Ideally, only take the amount your need for your living expenses and put away enough for your savings.
+One common mistake savvy savers make is to set aside a chunk of their monthly paycheck so they can meet their short-term and long-term goals.
+Ideally, only take the amount you need for your living expenses and put away enough for your savings.
 Aside from a traditional savings account, you can also maintain your cash in a high-yield savings account.
 Look for accounts that provide savings rates way above the usual average.

 How can parents help their college kids establish the right money management habits?